 - 1 teaspoons water

-- For the chocolate: Melt chocolate and butter in a small saucepan over medium low heat.
+- Melt chocolate and butter in a small saucepan over over medium-low heat.
 Be careful not to burn.

 - Remove from heat and add Grand Marnier and orange bitters, if using.
 Whisk to combine.